-Our Records Unit maintains all Department documents, reports, subpoenas, citations, and statistical information and data.
-The Records Unit distributes certain reports to the public and to various law enforcement agencies, such as the FBI, DOJ, and the Chancellor’s Office.
-The Records Unit houses files pertaining to arrests, incidents, and accidents.
+Our Records Unit maintains all department documents, reports, subpoenas, citations and statistical information and data.
+The Records Unit distributes certain reports to the public and to various law enforcement agencies, including the FBI, DOJ and Chancellor’s Office.
+The Records Unit houses files pertaining to arrests, incidents and accidents.
 The Records Unit adheres to strict standards of confidentiality.
-Nothing about a report is discussed over the telephone.
+Nothing about a police report is ever discussed over the telephone.

 HOW TO OBTAIN A RECORD:

-You may call the UPD Police Records Unit at 619-594-1986 to check the status of your report request and to verify if the report qualifies for release.
-However, please allow 10-days for your request to be researched and mailed.
-You must be an “involved party” or a parent of a minor child in order to obtain a copy of a police report or traffic accident report.
-An “involved party” includes the victim, reporting party, party mentioned, driver, registered owner, etc. If the case involves an arrest, the report may not be releasable until the case has been adjudicated.
-You will be required to present identification to verify you are an “involved party.”
+You may call the UPD Records Unit at 619-594-1986 to check the status of your report request and to verify that the report qualifies for release.
+However, please allow 10 days for your request to be researched and mailed.
+You must be an involved party or a parent of a minor in order to obtain a copy of a police report or traffic accident report.
+An involved party includes the victim, reporting party, party mentioned, driver, registered owner, etc. If the case involves an arrest, the report may not be releasable until the case has been adjudicated by the court system.
+You will be required to verify your identification.

-Your report may have been redacted (blacked out) or have missing pages.
+Your report may be redacted (some portions blacked out) or have missing pages.
 Redactions are specifically required by law and policy, which we are unable to circumvent.
 Typically, property crimes will only indicate the damaged property, lost or stolen articles and the value of the loss for insurance company purposes.
 The investigative portion of the report is not released in order to protect the integrity of the investigation.

 Patrick Armijo, Records Supervisor